 Trends are, by definition, changes in the status quo over time, so let’s start with a brief review of where we are and how we got here.
-In the really early days of computing, the systems simply mixed the data and the applications together into a hopeless mess, so the first trend was to separate out three components from one another: data,
+In the really early days of computing, the systems simply mixed the data and the applications together into a hopeless mess, so the first trend was to separate out three components from one another: data, database engine and application.

 Once that triad was established, we experimented with several ways of structuring data – the hierarchic and network approaches, for example – before Ted Codd and latterly Chris Date described and popularized the relational database model.
 Commercial products based on it emerged around 1980, and the relational database management system (DBMS) has been the king of transactional systems since the mid-1990s.
 Today, most of our structured data is managed by relational engines.

 The ‘90s also saw some pretenders to the throne, such as the object-oriented database.
 At one time, that technology was feted as a replacement for relational databases.
 But instead, the relational engines simply absorbed some of the “killer” capabilities of their object-oriented counterparts and successfully retained the transaction processing crown.

 And if transaction processing was all that we asked databases to do, then the predominant DBMS trend for the future likely would be “nothing much will change.”
 But we ask database engines to perform many functions, and generally speaking, the more an engine is optimized for one task, the worse it is at another.